IgnatG/fastapi-dynamodb-api-template/README.md

-# PETS - FastAPI Project Template
+# APP - FastAPI Project Template

 A modern FastAPI application template with clean architecture, built using Poetry for dependency management.